ocramz/sparse-linear-algebra/README.md

     fromListSV :: Int -> [(Int, a)] -> SpVector a

 can be used to create sparse vectors.
+Alternatively, the user can copy the contents of a list to a (dense) SpVector using

+    fromListDenseSV :: Int -> [a] -> SpVector a

 ### Displaying sparse data